mettrr/mettrr-fe-tech-test/README.md

 > Welcome...

+> This test should only take you roughly an 1-1.5 hours and should be completed using es6 and Vue.js

 > First of all I want you to create a branch from master with the naming convention - "{name}/mettrr-tech-test"

 > Here at Mettrr, we use the airbnb linter on our code base to ensure that we have consistency and good structure in all out JS files.
 Your first task is to start up the dev server and fix the issues, preventing you from development.